LoopringSecondary/lightcone-relay/README.md

 ```

 ### Run
-Here is how you can run two nodes to form a cluster (assuming your IP is '192.168.1.152'):
+Here is how you can run two nodes to form a cluster (assuming your IP is `192.168.1.152`):

 ```
 sbt "core/run \
 -p=19091 \
 -m=8081 \
 -s 192.168.1.152:19091,192.168.1.152:19092 \
--r all"
+-r foo"
 ```

 ```